back

 If you didn’t find the country you need information for, here is a complete sheet of business card dimensions by country.

-Also, don’t forget that when converting between pixels, millimeters and inches, there is a big chance that you will get decimal numbers that are hard to round off.
-So, before you definitely agree on the graphic design and send the business cards for print, make sure you check a reliable source about the correct dimensions and ratio.
+Also, don’t forget that when converting between card sizes in pixels, millimeters and inches, there is a big chance that you will get decimal numbers that are hard to round off.
+So, before you definitely agree on the graphic design and print business cards, make sure you check a reliable source about the correct dimensions and ratio.

 Best practices for business card printing